HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 #### Blues

 Blue is our core color.
 It is the foundation for our brand and is made up of 3 distinctshades.
-One blue (or a subtle combinationblues) is used as the primary color, secondto white.
+One blue (or a subtle combinationblues) is used as the primary color, second to white.

 | Property Name   | Value         | Hex Code | Contrasts with |
 | --------------- | ------------- | -------- | -------------- |